mstksg/inCode/copy/entries/pararrow.md

 new list as you go along one at a time.

-But note that there are some easy places to parallelize this --- because none of the results the mapped list depend on eachother, you can apply `f` to every element in parallel, and re-collect everything back at the end.
+But note that there are some easy places to parallelize this --- because none of the results the mapped list depend on each other, you can apply `f` to every element in parallel, and re-collect everything back at the end.
 And this is a big deal if `f` takes a long time.
-This is an example of something commonly refered to as "embarassingly parallel".
+This is an example of something commonly referred to as "embarrassingly parallel".

 ### Arrows